-School Initiated Consequences: Level 1 Conference Level 2 Intervention Level 3 Suspension (1-5 days) Level 4 Suspension (6-10 days) Level 5 Suspension (10 days)
+\School Initiated Consequences: Level 1 Conference Level 2 Intervention Level 3 Suspension (1-5 days) Level 4 Suspension (6-10 days) Level 5 Suspension (10 days)

-LAW VIOLA FIONS Continued Parents and Law Enforcement Notified Lev vels of Disc Action iplinary Min.
+LAW VIOLATION S Continued Parents and Law Enforcement Notified Lev els of Disci Action iplinary Min.
 Grade Max.
 Rule 34: Gang Activity: Participation in any gang related activity.
-A gang is any ongoing organization, association or group of three or more persons having as a primary activity commission of criminal acts and having a common name or common identifying sign, co or symbol.
-Prohibited gang-related activity includes wearing, possessing, using, distributing, displaying or selling any clothing, jewelry, emblems, badges, symbols, signs or other items with the intent to convey membership or affiliation in a gang; communicating either verbally or non-verbally (gestures, handshakes, slogans, drawings etc.) with the intent to convey membership or affiliation in a gang; tagging, or otherwise defacing school or personal property with symbols or slogans intended to convey membership or affiliation in a gang; requiring payment of protection, insurance or otherwise intimidating or threatening any person related to gang activity; inciting others intimidate or to act with physical violence upon any other person related to gang activity; soliciting others for gang membership; and committing any other illegal act or other violation of school system policies in connection with gang-related activity.
-079-Gang Activity lor ; ; (pk-5) (6-12) 4 8 Rule 35: Refusal to Comply With A Reasonable Individual Search: In an effort to address the Safe Schools Mandate, the school administration has the right to conduct a search reasonable scope of a student or his/her possessions if the administration has a reasonable suspicio that the student may be in possession of a weapon, illegal substance, or other items prohibited by law or the Code of Student Conduct. (pk-5) (6-12) 4 6 Including but not limited to: Search of an Individual or his/her Possessions: A student must cooperate with and may not obstruct or interfere with a reasonable search of the student, his/her bookbag, purse or other possessions which are present on school property or at a school activity.
-2 2 (pk-5) (6-12) 4 6 Search of a Vehicle: A student must cooperate with and may not obstruct or interfere with a reasonable search of the student's vehicle and its contents when it is present on school property at a school activity.
-Violation of this rule may result in the student losing his/her parking privilege addition to other applicable disciplinary action. (pk-5) (6-12) 4 6 Metal Detector Scans: With prior approval of the superintendent, a metal detector can be used search a student's person and/or personal effects whenever a school official has reasonable suspicion to believe that a student is in possession of a weapon.
-Board Policy #4342(c) 058-Other School Defined Offense to 2 2 (pk-5) (6-12) 4 6
+A gang is any ongoing organization, association or group of three or more persons having as a primary activity the commission of criminal acts and having a common name or common identifying sign, color or symbol.
+Prohibited gang-related activity includes wearing, possessing, using, distributing, displaying or selling any clothing, jewelry, emblems, badges, symbols, signs or other items with the intent to convey membership or affiliation in a gang; communicating either verbally or non-verbally (gestures, handshakes, slogans, drawings, etc.) with the intent to convey membership or affiliation in a gang; tagging, or otherwise defacing school or personal property with symbols or slogans intended to convey membership or affiliation in a gang; requiring payment of protection, insurance or otherwise intimidating or threatening any person related to gang activity; inciting others to intimidate or to act with physical violence upon any other person related to gang activity; soliciting others for gang membership; and committing any other illegal act or other violation of school system policies in connection with gang-related activity.
+079-Gang Activity 2 3 (pk-5) (6-12) 4 8 Rule 35: Refusal to Comply With A Reasonable Individual Search: In an effort to address the Safe Schools Mandate, the school administration has the right to conduct a search reasonable in scope of a student or his/her possessions if the administration has a reasonable suspicion that the student may be in possession of a weapon, illegal substance, or other items prohibited by law or the Code of Student Conduct.
+2 2 (pk-5) (6-12) 4 6 Including but not limited to: F Search of an Individual or his/her Possessions: A student must cooperate with and may not obstruct or interfere with a reasonable search of the student, his/her bookbag, purse or other possessions which are present on school property or at a school activity.
+2 2 (pk-5) (6-12) 4 6 F Search of a Vehicle: A student must cooperate with and may not obstruct or interfere with a reasonable search of the student's vehicle and its contents when it is present on school property or at a school activity.
+Violation of this rule may result in the student losing his/her parking privilege in addition to other applicable disciplinary action.
+2 2 (pk-5) (6-12) 4 6 F Metal Detector Scans: With prior approval of the superintendent, a metal detector can be used to search a student's person and/or personal effects whenever a school official has reasonable 2 2 (pk-5) (6-12) 4 6